Welcome to the All New Leaving Main Street Blog!

 We did get to walk through the surrounding neighborhood and I really enjoyed the people watching.
 It was so helpful to have a flexible guide and transportation system on this day of multiple stops.
 We learned some history, culture and enjoyed being tourists.

 All in all, we really enjoyed our first trip to Japan.
 It gave us the perfect first taste of Japanese culture and made us want to come back for more.
-I’m not sure I would travel to Kyoto over New Years again if given the choice.
-While it all worked out, there was lots of extra local traffic in the area due to the extended holiday and closures as well.
+I’m not sure I would travel to Kyoto over New Years again if given the choice, purely due to crowds and closures of certain attractions.
+While it all worked out, there was lots of extra local traffic in the area due to the extended holiday.
+When we return, I would like to see the northern regions of Japan, and of course, a stop in Tokyo is a must.